-With the implementation of GPS sensors, the systematic effects of residual tropospheric zenith delay and multipath of phase signals become the primary limiting factors in achieving accuaracies of a few millimetres in short baselines [Bond et al., 2003].
+With the implementation of GPS sensors, the systematic effects of residual tropospheric zenith delay and multipath of phase signals become the primary limiting factors in achieving accuracies of a few millimetres in short baselines [Bond et al., 2003].

-For tropospheric zenith delay, the elevation component is very difficult to differentiate from the zenith delay, therefore, any residual bias is mapped directly into the baseline height component.
-To differentiate between the two requires the observation of low elevation satellites, which unfortunately due to the natural mask angle typically created by pit walls, are in very short supply.
-In addition, in slope stability applications (e.g., open pit mining) it is very common to have large height variations between stations, which may magnify this effect.
+In tropospheric zenith delay, the elevation component is very difficult to differentiate from the zenith delay, therefore, any residual bias is mapped directly into the baseline height component.
+To differentiate between the two requires the observation of low elevation satellites, which due to the sky blockage typically created by pit walls, are rare.
+In addition, in slope stability applications it is very common to have large height variations between stations, which may magnify this effect.

-In simple terms, multipath is created by receiving both the primary and reflected or disbursed waves at the antenna.
+Multipath is created, in simple terms, by receiving both the primary and reflected waves at the antenna.
 The reflected waves have the effect of biasing the range measurements by some amount that depends on the satellite position, trajectory, and location of the reflecting surfaces.
-The bulk of the multipath is predominantly of short wavelength lasting just a few minutes [Bond et al., 2003].
-In the open pit mine applications there are many surfaces that signals can reflect/disburse from to create multipath, creating a very harsh GPS environments.
+The bulk of the multipath is predominantly of short wavelength lasting a few minutes [Bond et al., 2003].
+In open pit mine applications there are many surfaces that signals can reflect from to create multipath, creating a very harsh GPS environments.

-3 MULTI SENSOR CAPABILITY
+3. MULTISENSOR CAPABILITY

-The use of multiple sensors improves the accuracy, and particularly the reliability, of the displacement results.
+Multiple sensors improve the accuracy, and particularly the reliability, of the displacement results.
 Each RTS observes a distance, horizontal direction, and zenith angle and therefore is only able to uniquely determine the three-dimensional position of each target point that is observed.
 This does not allow for any statistical analysis or verification of the results for each cycle.
-In these cases, it is not possible to separate bad pointings or refraction effects that are contained in one cycle from the actual movement of the object point.
+In these cases, it is not possible to pointing or refraction errors from true movement.